ivancuric/css-selector-performance/Optimizing CSS.md

 The results will of course vary depending if you use `querySelector` or `querySelectorAll`, and the number of elements, but `querySelectorAll` comes closer to the real use case of CSS.

 Even  in such an extreme case, with 50000 elements to match, and using some really insane selectors like the last one, we find that the slowest one is ~20ms, while the fastest is the simple class at ~3.5ms.
 Not really that much of a difference.
+In a more "tame" DOM, with around 1000 - 5000 nodes, you can expect thos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTQwODAwNF19
+eyJoaXN0b3J5IjpbLTE4MTUyOTkxMjNdfQ==
 -->